nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

 * [karma 🌟](https://github.com/prymitive/karma) Alert dashboard for Prometheus Alertmanager
 * [Rancher Desktop 🌟](https://github.com/rancher-sandbox/rancher-desktop) Kubernetes and container management to the desktop.
 Rancher Desktop is an open-source project to bring Kubernetes and container management to the desktop.
 Windows and macOS versions of Rancher Desktop are available for download.
 * [realvz/awesome-eks: A curated list of awesome tools for Amazon EKS 🌟](https://github.com/realvz/awesome-eks)
-* [Sloop - Kubernetes History Visualization 🌟](https://github.com/salesforce/sloop) Sloop monitors Kubernetes, recording histories of events and resource state changes and providing visualizations to aid in debugging past events.
+* [salesforce/Sloop - Kubernetes History Visualization 🌟](https://github.com/salesforce/sloop) Sloop monitors Kubernetes, recording histories of events and resource state changes and providing visualizations to aid in debugging past events.
-* [init-sync](https://github.com/scalabledelivery/init-sync) Sidecar for securely copying directory for statefulsets.
+* [scalabledelivery/init-sync](https://github.com/scalabledelivery/init-sync) Sidecar for securely copying directory for statefulsets.
 A sidecar containner and initContainer for securely copying a directory between pods in StatefulSets.
 * [Keel 🌟](https://github.com/keel-hq/keel) Kubernetes Operator to automate Helm, DaemonSet, StatefulSet & Deployment updates
 * [Kspan - Turning Kubernetes Events into spans 🌟](https://github.com/weaveworks-experiments/kspan) Most Kubernetes components produce Events when something interesting happens.
 This program turns those Events into OpenTelemetry Spans, joining them up by causality and grouping them together into Traces.
 * [csi-rclone: CSI rclone mount plugin](https://github.com/wunderio/csi-rclone) CSI driver for rclone.
 This project implements Container Storage Interface (CSI) plugin that allows using rclone mount as storage backend.
 Rclone mount points and parameters can be configured using Secret or PersistentVolume volumeAttibutes.